24 Best Marketing Resume Examples for 2026

 • Only include a resume objective or resume summary if you can customize it for each role you apply to.
 Real estate is valuable on your resume, so don’t waste it.

-Talking about your marketing work experience
+How to talk about your marketing work experience

 This is going to be the single biggest factor when the hiring manager is deciding to give you an interview or not.
 Think of it as the entree at a several-course dinner; it should take up the most space on your resume.

 Focus on the quantifiable, tangible impacts of the marketing projects you’ve worked on in the past.
 Hiring managers want to be sure the candidates they interview will positively influence their business.
+To win the over your side, NorthWestern’s school of communication says you should emphasize your prowess managing campaigns, carrying out market research, coming up with strategic plans, and the measurable results.

 Think about it: would you keep running a paid ad if you had no idea whether it was working or not?
 Of course not!